 We are operating at reduced capacity due to COVID-19 Alert Level Three restrictions.
 Please only call our 0800 number if someone is at serious risk of harm or has been seriously injured, become seriously ill, or died as a result of work.

 For other notifications please complete our online forms at Notify WorkSafe.

 Worksafe says companies that disregard the health and safety of workers and customers should expect they’ll be held to account.

 Kiwi Nails and Spa Limited appeared for sentencing in the Auckland District Court today for using a banned substance.

 The salon was inspected by WorkSafe and Auckland Council and it was discovered the company was using a substance called methyl methacrylate to glue artificial nails onto customer’s nails.

 Methacrylate is a banned substance and is not allowed to be used as a component or ingredient in any cosmetic product.
 It is known to cause drowsiness, headaches and trembling hands if people are exposed to the fumes, and it can cause damage to nails and irritate customer’s skin on contact.
 It is also one of the main components in the manufacture of plastics.

 WorkSafe’s Acting General Manager Operations and Specialist Services, Simon Humphries says, “It is unacceptable for companies to put workers and customers in harm’s way by using banned substances which they know are toxic and illegal.”

-The company was fined and $13,500 after pleading guilty to a charge laid by WorkSafe under the Hazardous Substances and New Organisms Act 1996.
+Note - The company was fined $13,500 after pleading guilty to a charge laid by WorkSafe under the Hazardous Substances and New Organisms Act 1996.